 How do chlorhexidine (CHG) / BioPatch® dressings work?

 One of the critical parts of the central line bundle is antiseptic skin preparation before catheter insertion.
 This skin preparation, most commonly with CHG, reduces colony counts of bacteria on the skin surface for the central venous catheter insertion for about 48 hours at the most.
 After that, without prevention, there is recolonization with skin bacteria.

 CHG dressings are designed to slowly release CHG to prevent bacterial re-colonization during the 7-day period between dressing changes.
 (1) BioPatch® specifically is a polyurethane foam disc with chlorhexidine gluconate, or CHG, and is used to combat a wide variety of gram-positive and gram-negative bacteria in patients.
 If using a CHG disk such as the BioPatch®, the circular foam material provides full circumferential coverage of the insertion site and can absorb and draw fluids away from it.

-- Replace dressings used on short-term CVC sites at least every 7 days for transparent dressings, except in those pediatric patients in which the risk for dislodging the catheter may outweigh the benefit of changing the dressing [87, 93].
+Replace dressings used on short-term CVC sites at least every seven days for transparent dressings, except in pediatric patients where the risk of dislodging the catheter may outweigh the benefit of changing the dressing [87, 93].
 Category IB

 What Do You Really Know About the BioPatch®

 Most teaching institutions use some form of CHG disc to help prevent catheter-related bloodstream infections.
 What do you really know about that little disc you place before the final dressing?

 5 Steps to a Proper CHG Disc Placement to Prevent CLABSI